ASPA – Connecting Parents, Supporting School life

 Lower School canvases – Mr Jenkins: “Many thanks for this grant – I got a total of 15 canvasses which is enough to cover the whole of the main Lower School houseroom”

-Geography Field Kit – Mr Stockdale: “These handheld units will be fundamental in supporting our A-level students in their independent investigations.
+Geography Field Kit – Mr Stockdale: “These handheld units will be fundamental in supporting our A Level students in their independent investigations.
 This is an extended piece of individual research allowing them to investigate a specific geographic question.
 The units will allow them to use geolocation in their data collection to enable them to better map their findings and interpret the world around them.
 They will also support students at GCSE in conducting more local fieldwork study whilst investigating river and urban environments.
 Again, the value of precise location tracking through the use of these devices will help them to more accurately plot their findings and interpret them spatially. “

 Geology – Mr Pygott: “The geology club purchased a large range of fossils with the money as well as a core section from the North Sea Oil Basin.
 We bought fossils that covered a range geological time from a stromatolite fossil which represents some of the first life on our planet (3.5 billion years ago), to a series of ammonites which represent ammonite evolution through the mesozoic to a series of significant plant fossils (such as glossopteris from the Permian period which was instrumental in proving the theory of continental drift).
 We have used all of these items already in our teaching and will continue to do so – being able to illustrate our teaching with real samples is amazing.
 I will also use them when I do geological outreach with primary schools.”

 DT – Mr Hughes: “Thanks to ASPA for their kind donation allowing us the opportunity to purchase a commercial quality vinyl plotter.
-This machine enables the boys to be able to convert graphics or text that they have created on a computer into vinyl decals or transfers.
-It will have lots of scope for whole school use, but within Design & Technology it will allow boys to add decals, texts and images to the practical work that they produce.”
+This machine enables the pupils to be able to convert graphics or text that they have created on a computer into vinyl decals or transfers.
+It will have lots of scope for whole school use, but within Design & Technology it will allow pupils to add decals, texts and images to the practical work that they produce.”

-Vertical Garden Wall/Biology – Mr Whitworth: “We have the Hydroponics kit, safely shipped from Finland (despite Brexit) and we are now trialling out which plants grow.
+Vertical Garden Wall/Biology – Mr Whitworth: “We have the Hydroponics kit, safely shipped from Finland and we are now trialling out which plants grow.
 We aim for it to be a focal point for the redevelopment of the Biology floor in the Yang Science Centre, and a great teaching resource to see root structures and plant growth.
 Many thanks to those who have supported this.”

 The ASPA committee is composed of officers who hold office for one year, and can be re-elected, current parents/guardians representing year groups, up to two staff representatives and, if they wish, representatives of other parent societies e.g. Music Society.
 The officers are found from the parent cohort.